orbs-network/posv2-contracts-deployment-migration/README.md

     This will call `initializationComplete()` on all managed contracts.

-7. Connect the staking contract to the staking contract handler (see TODO).
+7. Connect the staking contract to the staking contract handler (see setStakeChangeNotifier in the [StakingContract](https://github.com/orbs-network/orbs-staking-contract/blob/master/contracts/StakingContract.sol)).
    Note - in the time frame between delegation migration there may have been staking notifications that the new contract have missed.
 Seee Migrating stake info on how to close these gaps.
 TODO link

 # Upgrading a contract